sivasonaiv/my-notes/spark/load-save-data.md

     - built in and third party libraries for connecting to Cassandara, HBase, Elasticsearch and JDBC databases
   ### File Formats

-    load and save data in a large number of file formats.
-Formats range from unstructured like text, to semistructured like JSON, to structured like SequenceFiles
+  Load and save data in a large number of file formats.
+Formats range from unstructured like text, to semistructured like JSON, to structured like SequenceFiles.

 ![Supported File Formats](ls05.jpeg)